-As we believe COVID-19's adverse impact on our businesses, operating results, cash flows and/or financial condition will primarily be driven by the severity and duration of the pandemic, the pandemic's impact on the markets in which we are active and the global economy and the timing, scope and effectiveness of governmental responses to the pandemic, which are all beyond our knowledge and control, at this time we cannot reasonably estimate the adverse impact COVID-19 will have on our businesses, operating results, cash flows and/or financial condition, but the adverse impact could be material.
+We believe the adverse impact of COVID-19 on our businesses, operating results, cash flows and/or financial condition will primarily be driven by the severity and duration of the pandemic's long-term impact on the markets in which we are active and the global economy and the timing, scope and effectiveness of government responses to the pandemic, which are all beyond our knowledge and control.
+At this time we cannot reasonably estimate the long-term adverse impact COVID-19 will have on our businesses, operating results, cash flows and/or financial condition, but the adverse impact could be material.

-To the extent the COVID-19 pandemic adversely affects our business and financial results, it may also have the effect of heightening many of the other risks described in this "Risk Factors" section, such as those relating to our significant leverage, our need to generate sufficient cash flows to service our indebtedness and our ability to comply with the covenants contained in the agreements that govern our indebtedness.
+To the extent the COVID-19 pandemic continues to adversely affect our business and financial results, it may also have the effect of heightening many of the other risks described in this "Risk Factors" section, such as those relating to our significant leverage, our need to generate sufficient cash flows to service our indebtedness and our ability to comply with the covenants contained in the agreements that govern our indebtedness.